 “With just one session, over Skype, she helped me discover why I have allowed myself to be bullied by others (often subliminally) for almost my whole life.
 The results have been life changing to say the least.”

 VP Asia Pacific Sales – global IT vendor

-So, if you are in such a conflicted situation, I can show you how to stay out of the way while your clients find their own healing.
+So, if you are in a similar conflicted situation, I can show you how to stay out of the way while your clients find their own healing.